Scott-Xue/stonks/README.md

 ## Usage ##
 1. Command Line: Run the main module of the package on an input .csv file containing comma separated names of the stocks to check opportunities for.
+    `

+        cd stonks

+        pip install -r requirements.txt

+        py src stock_names.csv
+    `
 2. Flask: In command line set up flask app as flaskr, run flask, and head to the url.
 There will be a search bar to input the name of a stock to check opportunities for.
+    `

+        cd stonks

+        pip install -r requirements.txt

+        export FLASK_APP=flaskr

+        flask run

+    `